Magnetic Resonance Imaging

 Applicants to the MRI program must have:

-- A minimum of an associate’s degree and/or be a registered radiologic technologists or registry-eligible with successful completion of the ARRT radiologic technology registry prior to the program start date or unrestricted license.
+- A minimum of an associate’s degree and/or be a registered radiologic technologist or registry-eligible with successful completion of the ARRT radiologic technology registry prior to the program start date or unrestricted license.

 - Completed a minimum of 32 hours of job shadowing in an MRI department at any hospital with a job shadowing program (only required of Non-RTR applicants).
 Job shadowing should be completed within one year of applying.
 Applicants should have the required job shadowing completed by March 1st.